ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

    Bindings now also have a `README.md` with meta data.
    A big thanks to Thomas Wahringer.

-## Testing

-- We added a crash test for the INI plugin that feeds the plugin with problematic input data we determined using [AFL](http://lcamtuf.coredump.cx/afl)

 ## Fixes

 Many problems were resolved with the following fixes:

 - We fixed [internal inconsistency](https://github.com/ElektraInitiative/libelektra/pull/1761) in the CMake code of the [Augeas plugin](https://www.libelektra.org/plugins/augeas)
-- We fixed various small bugs that could potentially cause the INI plugin to crash
-- The INI plugin now [converts a section to a normal key-value pair](https://github.com/ElektraInitiative/libelektra/issues/1793) if you store a value inside it.
-This has the advantage that you will not [lose data unexpectedly anymore](https://github.com/ElektraInitiative/libelektra/issues/1697).
-- The [INI plugin](https://www.libelektra.org/plugins/ini) should now read most key-value pairs containing delimiter characters (`=`) properly.
 - We fixed the [haskell bindings and plugins on Debian Stretch](https://github.com/ElektraInitiative/libelektra/pull/1787) and added a [new build server job](https://build.libelektra.org/job/elektra-haskell/) to test that in the future.